GreenBeanGravy/Spectre/README.md

 ## Future Improvements
 * ~~Improve speed and efficiency of player detection.~~
 * Expand the range of detectable objects and events in the game.
-* Enhance the audio feedback system for better user experience.
 * Add more customizable settings for users.
 * Add some elements to the GUI to allow users to change the keybinds that Spectre uses.